 - For private loans, consider defaulting if you can stand the hit to your credit for a couple years (including any co-borrower), and then negotiating a lower balance;

 - Understand that student loans are consumer debt and consumers can fight back by hiring a student loan attorney to file suit on harassing phone calls or other behavior that violates our laws – this can be leveraged into a reduced student loan balance.

 - If they file a lawsuit against you, hire a student loan attorney to fight back.
 Many defenses exist and settlements are very reasonable over time at greatly reduced balances with no further interest.

 I bet you didn’t know all this.
 Most people don’t.
 I’m not sure how you would unless you went to all the legal training I’ve gone to about the student loan programs and consumer laws that apply.
-Please contact Christie D. Arkovich, P.A. for specific information about your loans and how to get them under control.
+Please contact Arkovich Law. for specific information about your loans and how to get them under control.